 Chronic Granulomatous Disease (CGD) is a type of primary immunodeficiency disease (PI) in which one group of the body’s white blood cells, called neutrophils, fail to make the hydrogen peroxide, bleach and other chemicals needed to fight bacterial and fungal infections.
 CGD is not contagious—it is caused by hereditary or genetic defects.
 Click here to learn more about CGD.

 CGD affects an estimated 1,200 people in the U.S. and approximately 25,000 people worldwide.14

 How is CGD treated?

-Effective management of Chronic Granulomatous Disease (CGD) relies on lifelong antibacterial and antifungal prophylaxis and, in some cases, interferon gamma (ACTIMMUNE).
+Effective management of Chronic Granulomatous Disease (CGD) relies on lifelong antibacterial and antifungal prophylaxis and, in some cases, interferon gamma.
 Click here for more information about treatment.

 Can a child with CGD attend school?